lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 statement best sets up a compelling solution space, and explain why.
 ```

----

-### Stage 3: Ideate — Generating Solutions
+### Stage 3: Ideate - Generating Solutions

 Ideation is the generative stage of design thinking.
 The goal is to produce a wide range of
 possible solutions *before* evaluating any of them.
 Premature evaluation kills creative
-potential — the best ideas often emerge from the fifth or sixth option, not the first.
+potential, because the best ideas often emerge from the fifth or sixth option, not the first.

 AI is exceptionally well-suited to ideation support: it can generate variations rapidly,
 challenge self-imposed constraints, and introduce analogies from other industries that human